JAS-315/JAS-315.github.io/projects/possum.md

 - There are two sets of enemies:
   - Frog-type enemies- patrol without intelligence.
   - Blueberry-type enemies- patrol with sight and speed up once player is in “sight.”
-    - They were meant to look left and right directly after the player leaves the sightrange, but the code is unfinished.
-As it stands, the animation is set to mimic that, but it actually continues to “look” the last direction it was facing.

-### Level Requirements
-*Two side-scrolling levels; multiple areas delineated by objects and backgrounds.*
-- Level 1 areas- more rigid and defined, as they are “constructed:”
-  - city, port, park.
-- Level 2 areas- more flowing and natural:
-  - various areas of forest- entrance, frog infested, campground, fruit grove.
-- It is not possible to get/keep the possum without overcoming all challenges, and it is not possible to progress to the next level without the possum.
-- Difficulty increases as the player progresses through each level and through the game.
-- Features that might be less apparent (request system and introduction of enemies) are initially revealed via short cutscenes, indicating what should be done.
-  - For later instances, these features are not reintroduced.

 ## Design Notes
 ### Level Design Aesthetics
 - Both levels are designed with a series of Tile Maps set to various Layers, some of which have their HSV parameters set to give the illusion of depth.